 There’s no single “right” way to measure risk, but for an approach to risk measurement to be considered complete, it must be both reliable and comprehensive.
 Assessments of project risks can be considered:

-reliable if expert opinion is used to tailor risk estimates to projects specific characteristics, and objective information is used to counter the challenges of optimism bias and strategic misrepresentation; and
+reliable if expert opinion is used to tailor risk estimates to projects’ specific characteristics, and objective information is used to counter the challenges of optimism bias and strategic misrepresentation; and

 comprehensive if known, unknown, moderate and extreme risks are all accounted for.